 Yet global methods, including LBM or PNM simulations, are not predictive unless they take into account the heterogeneity of the pore space by computing local properties at each scale and upscaling them using appropriate algorithms.

-The goal of this study is to produce multiphase flow simulation results as accurately as possible for a heterogeneous carbonate rock sample from the middle eastern region, and to define a state of the art workflow for further experiments on similar rocks.
+The goal of this study is to produce multiphase flow simulation results as accurately as possible for a heterogeneous carbonate rock sample from the middle eastern region and to define a state of the art workflow for further experiments on similar rocks.

 In this study, we present an innovative workflow mixing classical segmentation of microCT samples with modern image processing routines such as machine and deep learning to automatically segregate the rock structure into the matrix, macroporous, and microporous regions.
 Machine and Deep Learning have a great interest to be user-independent and automated, hence producing extremely trustable outputs.